 OR put the (unsoaked) beans and 6 cups of broth in a pressure cooker and pressure cook for 20-25 minutes.
 Add 1 cup broth and remaining ingredients and simmer for 10 minutes, until vegetables are cooked.
 Add marinara sauce and serve.

 And if you don’t have a pressure cooker OR slow cooker and don’t want to simmer all day, then go ahead and soak the bean overnight.
-Follow the recipe, cooking on your stove top for 30-40 minutes, adding marinara sauce when beans and vegetables are tender.
+Follow the recipe, cooking the soaked beans on your stove top over medium heat for 30-40 minutes.
+Add the marinara sauce when beans and vegetables are tender.

 Don’t have a 15 bean mix?
 No problem.
 You can use any beans or combination of beans that you like.